 On July 29, 2022, President Biden announced his intent to nominate Judge Rita F. Lin to the United States District Court for the Northern District of California.
-Judge Lin has served as a judge on the Superior Court of San Francisco, California since 2018.
-If confirmed, Judge Lin would be the second Asian Pacific American woman—and first Taiwanese American woman—to serve on the District Court for the Northern District of California.
+Judge Lin had served as a judge on the Superior Court of San Francisco, California since 2018.
+When confirmed on September 19, 2023, Judge Lin became the second Asian Pacific American woman—and first Taiwanese American woman—to serve on the District Court for the Northern District of California.

 Judge Rita Lin was born in Oakland, California in 1978.
 She graduated magna cum laude from Harvard University in 2000 and Harvard Law School in 2003.
 During her Senate Judiciary Committee hearing, Judge Lin also disclosed that she has a hearing disability resulting from a childhood illness.